History of the Jews in Cyprus

 The history of the Jews in Cyprus dates back at least to the 2nd century BCE, when a considerable number of Jews in Cyprus was first recorded.
 The Jews had close relationships with many of the other religious groups on the island and were seen favourably by the island's Roman rulers.
 During the war over the city of Ptolemais between Alexander Jannaeus and King Lathyros, many Jews remained committed to King Lathyros and were subsequently killed.

+Early presence

+Cyprus attracted Jewish immigrants from at least the 4th century BCE, as evidenced by Phoenician inscriptions carrying names such as Haggai son of Abdi and Shalom son of Asaphyahu, who held the title of chief of scribes.
+Jewish immigration likely increased after 12 BCE, when Herod the Great, who ruled Judaea as a client kingdom of Rome, secured a grant from Emperor Augustus granting him half the revenues of the Cypriot copper mines, opening up new economic opportunities that would have drawn migrants from Judaea and beyond.